99% of Customers Would Recommend Us 14 Day Money Back Guarantee Free Home Delivery Up To 30 Miles*

 Myth 5: EVs are too expensive

-Whilst electric vehicles do have a higher upfront cost than traditionally fuelled vehicles, you are likely to see savings in the long run.
-These include:
+New electric vehicles have a higher upfront cost than new petrol or diesel vehicles.
+However, you are likely to see savings in the long run, these include:

-- Lower maintenance costs: as there are fewer moving parts in an electric motor compared to an internal combustion engine, electric vehicles should have reduced maintenance costs than petrol or diesel vehicles.
+There are fewer moving parts in an electric motor compared to an internal combustion engine (ICE).
+This means EVs should have reduced maintenance costs compared to ICE vehicles.

-- Unrestricted urban access: when travelling in an EV you won’t have to worry about Clean Air Zone or Low Emission Zone charges.
+When travelling in an EV you won’t have to worry about Clean Air Zone or Low Emission Zone charges.
+Enjoy unrestricted urban travel!

 Myth 6: EVs can’t be driven or charged when it’s raining, or go through a carwash

 You can rest assured that all EVs on our roads have been manufactured to comply with strict safety standards.
-They undergo thorough testing to ensure they are watertight, and batteries and electric motors are always well insulated.
+Thorough testing ensures they are watertight, and electrical components are well insulated.

 Myth 7: EVs feel like golf buggies on the roads

-Electric vehicles provide a great driving experience!
-Instant torque from the electric motor means EVs have a speedy acceleration.
-Thanks to their automatic nature and lack of gear shifting, they often feel smoother to drive, and with no engine noise, they are a lot quieter too – making the whole experience feel more refined.
+Electric vehicles offer a fun and easy driving experience!
+Instant torque from the electric motor means they have speedy acceleration.
+Thanks to their automatic transmission, they often feel smoother to operate.
+Plus, with no engine noise, they are a lot quieter too.
+All these factors combine to make the whole electric driving experience an enjoyable one.

 Myth 8: The technology around EVs is too confusing